 Welcome to the Better Digital Photo Tips resources page, a list of the photography equipment vendors I use, and the tools and websites I recommend for improving your skills and knowledge about digital photography.
 I personally use all of these assets myself.

 Some of these resources are intended for professional photographers.
 Just because you're only a beginner photographer or are a photo enthusiast doesn't mean you won't be interested, just realize that some of them might be overkill for you.
+Often you'll find more affordable options with some of the vendors I recommend.

 Understand that I've had a lot of experience using a large variety of sources for photography information and cameras and accessories and I've found these resources helpful for me.
 Your situation may be different than mine.